DeuX01/plex-trending/README.md

 - **For more accurate results:** Movies folders should be named using the following format Name (year) [tmdbID] and shows folders should be named using the following format Name (tvdbID).
 This can be easily done im bulk using sonarr and radarr renaming option.

+- **The Path for the Movies and Shows Library:** The paths inside Plex for existing Movies and Shows libraries, must match the local path.
+E.g. if your movies localy are in /mnt/movies, the path in the existing movies library inside plex must be also /mnt/movies.
+This is a limitation of the symlinks.

 ## Instructions:

 1. **Download and Setup:**